 Can inositol help other forms of insomnia?

-A 2017 study published in the in the journal Neuropsychobiology found that low levels of inositol in the brain are associated with
+A 2017 study published in the journal Neuropsychobiology found that low levels of inositol in the brain are associated with

 - Impaired psychosocial functioning